In Memory of Mama Dodd-Wiggily; A Short History

 We met the Wiggilys much earlier in their lives.
 Mama Dodd-Wiggily moved this litter under our front porch when they were about four weeks old.
 With spring here, we got aquainted with them by feeding them in the front flower bed.

 There were four Wiggilys originally.
 Two we did not name, but homes were found for them.
 Two came with names, and Piggily "Wilbur" Wiggily's greedy appetite provided the whole litter with a surname.
 Euclid was a beautiful green-eyed silver tabby with geometric markings.
-Piggily resembled his mother in his stocky build and long hair; he was white with a few endearing black patches.
+Piggily resembled his mother in his stocky build and long hair; he was fluffy white with large black patches, and able to keep surprisingly clean, although as a kitten his whiskers always had food on them.

 Unfortunately the Wiggilys seemed to be ill-fated, while the Dodds, with their less propitious beginning, had longer better lives.
 Mama Dodd-Wiggily's fate is not known.